microsoft/tensorflow-directml-plugin/test/README.md

 > python .\test.py --run --summarize --redirect_output
 ```

-Finally, you can run a subset of the tests with the `--filter` and `--test_groups` options.
-The `--test_groups` option is a coarse-grained filter mainly used for nightly testing.
+Finally, you can run a subset of the tests with the `--groups` and `--tests` options.

+The `--groups` option is a coarse-grained filter mainly used for nightly testing.
 The following example shows how to restrict testing to the `plugin` and `ops` test groups:

 ```
-> python .\test.py --run --summarize --test_groups ops, plugin
+> python .\test.py --run --summarize --groups ops, plugin
 ```

-The `--filter` option is useful for running a very specific subset of tests (usually for debugging).
-The following example shows only running tests starting with the name `plugin.dml_visible_devices`:
+The `--tests` option is a fine-grained filter mainly used for debugging.
+The following example shows only running tests containing "devices" in the name, regardless of group:

 ```
-> python .\test.py --run --summarize --filter plugin.dml_visible_devices*
+> python .\test.py --run --summarize --tests *devices*
 ```

 Many of the options above have short-hand aliases.
 Run `python test.py --help` for more details.